-Though the key features are important, they needn’t be scary.
-If there’s anything you don’t quite understand or need more info on, chat to Team Dodl – it’s what they’re here for.
+Though they're important, they needn’t be scary!
+If there are any features you don’t quite understand or need more details on, chat to Team Dodl in the app or email them at email@example.com – it’s what they’re here for.

 - To let you make one-off or monthly payments into your GIA with no maximum limit on the amount can save and invest.

 - To give you the opportunity to grow your savings by investing them.
 Your GIA investments may be subject to tax.

 - To give you the option to transfer any cash or investments you may have in another general investment account into your Dodl GIA.

 - For you to have complete control over how your savings are invested, from Dodl’s straightforward range of funds, themes and shares.

 - To give you the flexibility to withdraw your money if needed.

 - Before opening your GIA, you’ll need to understand its features, benefits and risks - to check it’s what you expect and need.

 - You’ll decide and manage how your GIA is invested.

 - You understand and agree to the Dodl GIA terms and conditions and its charges, which may change in future.